[skip navigation]

 E > 50%.

-If the accuracy is followed by a prime (prime), then a multiplet in the original compilation has been separated into its component lines and the transition probability was derived from the compiled value assuming spin-orbit coupling.
+If the accuracy is followed by a prime (′), then a multiplet in the original compilation has been separated into its component lines and the transition probability was derived from the compiled value assuming pure LS coupling.
 This may decrease the listed accuracy, especially for weaker transitions.

 Transition multipole: Multiply Aki by listed factor to get S:

-where lambda is the wavelength in ångströms and gk is the statistical weight of the upper level.
+where λ is the wavelength in angstroms and gk is the statistical weight of the upper level.
 The numerical factor for the electric quadrupole conversion from Aki to S follows a more modern convention than that used in the original publications, which will be used in future NIST publications.

 Configurations